 • For intricately carved pieces, don’t use a dry cloth as it can snag carved edges and cause damage.
 Instead, use a good quality feather duster.

-• When it comes to humidity and temperature, maintaining a steady environment can go a long way in preserving the beauty and integrity of your piece of furniture.
+• When it comes to humidity and temperature, maintaining a steady environment can go a long way in preserving the beauty and integrity of your piece of wood furniture.

 • When caring for your treasured antiques, if you are ever unsure about how to clean them or make a repair, it is always best to consult a professional restorer.